Please ensure Javascript is enabled for purposes of website accessibility Threats to Biodiversity • Adelaide Hills Council Skip to main content

 Wetter conditions combined with milder summers in recent years have contributed to an increase in rabbit populations Across the Adelaide Hills.
 For advice regarding management of declared pests, contact the Hills and Fleurieu Landscape Board - Mt Barker.
 Method, timing, placement and exclusions may all need to be considered for rabbit control in your specific situation to maximise effect and prevent off target damage or to ensure the baits are actually taken by rabbits rather than off-target species.

-The Korean strain of Rabbit Haemorrhagic Disease Virus, known as RHDV1 or K5, was released in 2017.
+RHDV1 or K5, or the Calicivirus Korean strain of Rabbit Haemorrhagic Disease Virus, was released in 2017.
 This was used at 45 sites across South Australia and data from 16 sites showed a 50% decrease in rabbit numbers.
-In September 2019, PIRSA Biosecurity released K5 at strategic South Australian locations including 4 in the Mt Lofty Ranges including the Central Hills in the Adelaide Hills region.
+In September 2019, PIRSA Biosecurity released K5 at 4 locations in the Mt Lofty Ranges including the Central Hills.
 Further releases occurred in 2022, 2023 and again in 2024, with Council undertaking K5 release at 6 sites across the region.

 • Lobethal Bushland Park